bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Elle Mouton: 00:08:09

 Yes, I actually, and I just realized I kind of mixed it up a little bit.
-Even outputs that go to you need to be locked by one CSV on my commitment transaction for the CPFB carve out.
+Even outputs that go to you need to be locked by one CSV on my commitment transaction for the CPFP carve out.

 ## Refresher on CPFP carve-out and Anchor Outputs

 Mark Erhardt: 00:08:19

-Wait, can you explain the CPFB carve out in that context?
+Wait, can you explain the CPFP carve out in that context?

 Elle Mouton: 00:08:22

 OK, cool.
 So, Simple Taproot Channels uses anchor outputs.
-And the reason for that is if we need to force close, then we can use the anchors to CPFB, so child pays for parents, the transaction, so it gets in.
+And the reason for that is if we need to force close, then we can use the anchors to CPFP, so child pays for parents, the transaction, so it gets in.

 Mark Erhardt: 00:08:37